§ 00ServicesPractice document · Edition 01

 Practice line

-From spec to start-up, we manage the technical lifecycle of an Asian-sourced equipment buy.
+From spec to start-up and beyond — we manage the technical lifecycle of an Asian-sourced equipment or tooling buy.

 We treat capital equipment as a system, not a transaction.
-Our team begins each engagement by deconstructing the client's process specification — line speed, gauge, resin profile, throughput targets, integration constraints — and mapping it against the qualified Asian OEM landscape.
+Each engagement begins by deconstructing the client's process specification — line speed, dimensional tolerance, resin profile, throughput targets, integration constraints — and mapping it against the qualified Asian OEM landscape.

-We then run a structured down-selection: 3–5 vendors, head-to-head technical scoring, FOB and tariff-loaded landed cost comparison, and reference customer calls.
+We then run a structured down-selection: 3–5 vendors, head-to-head technical scoring, FOB and landed-cost comparison, and reference customer calls.
 The shortlist becomes the basis of a Factory Acceptance Test plan executed on-site by Polynexus engineers, not the OEM's own team.

 § 02